middleman/middleman-sprockets/README.md

+> The master branch is for a pre-released 4.x version of Middleman-Sprockets.
+For 3.x stable please see the [`v3-stable-real` branch](https://github.com/middleman/middleman-sprockets/tree/v3-stable-real).

 # Middleman-Sprockets

 `middleman-sprockets` is an extension for the [Middleman] static site generator that allows support for [Sprockets](https://github.com/sstephenson/sprockets) in your assets.